 “HSM” refers to “High Speed Machining”, a collection of modern techniques designed to wring maximum performance out of CNC machine tools.

-The HSM section provides several tools for dealing with the effects of Tool Engagement Angles (also called Cutter Engagement Angles).… Read the rest
+The HSM section provides several tools for dealing with the effects of Tool Engagement Angles (also called Cutter Engagement Angles).
+The TEA provides a means of measuring how hard a cut is working the cutter.… Read the rest

 This is one of those ridiculously cool projects that brings home what I love about CNC and machine work: you can build anything!